juaningsnow/tsukaeru-test/README.md

 This test is created in Laravel 9.

 Command to Update Currency Data
- -php artisan currency:update
+ - php artisan currency:update

 when migrating database, please add --seed option on the command.
-I have seeded a single user for token authentication functionality
+I have seeded a single user for token authentication functionality \
  - php artisan migrate --seed

 Routes: